AbhishekBelagavi/telecom/README.md

 1. Open your web browser and navigate to [http://localhost/telecompare](http://localhost/telecompare).
 2. You should now see the TELECOMPARE homepage.
+**Please Note:** We are currently in the beta testing phase, and our project is still in progress.

+3. Internet Network Coverage feature is currently under development.

 ## Technologies Used

 - **Frontend**: HTML, CSS, JavaScript
 - **Backend**: PHP
 - **Database**: MySQL

 ## License